Randercrop/chainlink-trial-project/README.md

 ##### Step 4:
-Execute CLI commands by running `./build/cli/Cli.js deploy OCR2Aggregator`.
+Execute CLI commands by running `./build/cli/Cli.js <command> <contract>`.
+ - ex: `./build/cli/Cli.js deploy OCR2Aggregator`
+ - ex: `./build/cli/Cli.js call-contract-function OCR2Aggregator`
+ - If deploying the contract or calling a contract function requires parameters, the CLI will then ask you to provide those.
+ - Currently this CLI only supports using one wallet address at a time.
+To change the signing walelt, update your private key the .env file

+##### Step 5:
+Verify using the Rinkeby transaction explorer that the function calls have succeeded: `https://rinkeby.etherscan.io/`

 ## Expansion
 ##### Adding new commands to CLI tool